Vizzuality/job-offers/_posts/2015-09-30-offer-front-end-senior-engineer.markdown

 We are looking for a senior front end engineer to join our team on a full time contract in our office in Madrid.

-We are a creative digital agency based in Madrid and Cambridge.
-We design and develop web applications, mobile apps, interactive maps, data visualization products and state-of-the-art interfaces for international organizations focusing on conservation, development, open data and citizenship.
+Vizzuality is a world-leading data design agency based in Madrid, Cambridge and Washington DC.
+Our talented team of designers, engineers and scientists work together to end malaria, stop deforestation and tackle climate change.
+We do this by designing and developing data-driven tools and applications for international organizations who focus on conservation, development, open data and transparency.
+With our help, they’re able to share their stories with people more effectively and compel behaviour changes that lead to a better world for everybody.

+We’re looking for people who are passionate about using their creativity and skills to make a difference to people’s lives and the environment.
+In return we offer opportunities to work on innovative and potentially world-changing projects.
+We also offer a competitive salary, flexible schedules and many opportunities to learn and grow with a supportive and diverse team of specialists.

+This job will be based in our Headquarters in Madrid.
 We seek a curious individual, passionate about internet and Open Source who wants to develop a career with us and learn new skills.

 ## Daily tasks would include: